-The UNESCO World Heritage List includes several hundred properties with outstanding universal value.
+The UNESCO World Heritage List includes more than a thousand properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.

-Country: United States of America
+- Country: United States of America

 - Date of Inscription: 1984

 - Category: Cultural site

 UNESCO’s World Heritage Centre’s short description of site no. 307: